RetroColossus/seo-accessibility/README.md

-# HORISEON - Online Business Management
-  ## Search Engine Optimization
+# Code Refactor Readme

+  ## Updated HTML and CSS to Follow Accessibility Standards

+   * updated HTML elements
+   * added alt attributes where needed
+   * improved readability for screen reader

+  ## Restructured HTML

+   * restructured HTML without changing its external behavior
-   * make sure users are searching for the right   business
+   * added comments for organization and understanding of the code
-   * increase online visibilty
-   * get the right customers for your business

-  ### Lead Generation

-    * seo stategies that bring leads directly to your site requiring less work for your business

-  ## Online Reputation

-   * limit negative opinions about your business
-   * keep track of reviews
-   * control what people see about your business
+   * indented where needed for developer readability

   ## Social Media Marketing

    * help you to determine which platform is suited best for your company
    * find the right markets for lead generation

+  ## Lead Generation

+   * seo stategies that bring leads directly to your site requiring less work for your business